 While people used to envy us, my parents used to think that we were blessed, only I knew why I was traveling so much.
 There was no doubt both of us loved travel (which Bengali does not?).
-Out son got accustomed with eating outside food at a very early age and had never troubled us while traveling.
+Our child got accustomed with eating outside food at a very early age and had never troubled us while traveling.
 In fact, if we were married even today we would still be traveling to all over India and possibly abroad.

 While our friends and neighbors envied how much did we travel, while we used to be the reason for many other jealous wives to find fault in their husbands, while many husbands would have cursed me for being such a bad example for them, only I knew why I was madly into travel.
 Because if there was anything in our marriage that was keeping us together that was travel.
 I used to get some solace that at least we enjoyed traveling together.
 Well, probably in our own ways.

 Way back in 2006, when I returned to Kolkata from Chennai I felt so great that I can’t describe in words today.
-However, the dream soon died early death.
+However, the dream soon died an early death.
 My happy and graceful marriage broke down in front of my eyes in most painful ways.
-That was the time from 2007 I stopped having good sleep at night or at anytime of day, because believe it or not, I feared of being murdered by my wife or her family members.
+That was the time from 2007 I stopped having good sleep at night or at anytime of the day, because believe it or not, I feared of being murdered by my wife or her family members.
 Reason?
 Well, that is why I got divorced eventually and is not the discussion point here.
 This continued for at least four years before I decided to end the menace.

 Obviously, going back to my hometown was my dream come true and I started dreaming of settling in the company I was working for.
-Luckily for me the job was very creative and used to bring a new challenge to me every now and then.
+Luckily for me the job was very creative and used to bring a new challenges to me every now and then.
 I was lucky but not enough.

 But my life’s challenges were getting worse every day.
-Reason I was not able to share my issues with anyone was because I thought no one would have believed my story.
-I myself would not have believed the same story if told to me by someone else.
+Reason I was not able to share my issues with anyone was because I thought no one would have believed in my story.
+I myself would not have believed the same story if told by someone else.
 Today I know this feeling was because of HUGE burden of internal misandry that I had.

 As it happens, when I was down mentally and physically too, when I was not able to perform in office, I started forgetting things and started to go inwards.
 It is a problem with all introverts – they always seek energy from inside.
 But what happens when a protector himself is not able to protect himself?